-For those invited to submit a full proposal, all full proposal materials must be submitted online through National Fish and Wildlife Foundation’s Easygrants system.
+All full proposal materials must be submitted online through National Fish and Wildlife Foundation’s Easygrants system.

 - Go to easygrants.nfwf.org to register in our Easygrants online system.
 New users to the system will be prompted to register before starting the application (if you already are a registered user, use your existing login).
 Enter your applicant information.
 Please disable the pop-up blocker on your internet browser prior to beginning the application process.

 - Once on your homepage, click the “Apply for Funding” button and select this RFP’s “Funding Opportunity” from the list of options.

 - Follow the instructions in Easygrants to complete your application.
 Once an application has been started, it may be saved and returned to at a later time for completion and submission.

 A PDF version of this RFP can be downloaded in the Related Content Section.